Per Diem Rates

 Should the total annual household and maintenance expenses (including any expenses identified in Sections 451-453 not paid through other funding sources such as described in Section 450, e.g., contracts for gardening services) total less than three and one-half percent of salary, the principal representative may pay only the cost of such expenses and may not seek any reimbursement under ORE.

-If the principal representative chooses not to contribute the three and one-half percent of his/her salary when ORE costs are less than the contribution, then he/she must make this option upon arrival at the post.
+If the principal representative chooses not to contribute the three and one-half percent of their salary when ORE costs are less than the contribution, then they must make this option upon arrival at the post.
 The option “not to contribute” the three and one-half percent of salary and “not seek reimbursement” under ORE must remain in effect through the current calendar year ending December 31 and prorated for arrival and departure dates.

 The head of agency is required to place a limitation on the total number of household staff that may be employed at Government expense in the official residence of a principal representative of that agency consistent with the needs of such representative.